Simple state with agents

 end

 Then we define a start_link/1 function, which will effectively start the agent.
 It is a convention to define a start_link/1 function that always accepts a list of options.
-We don't plan on using any options right now, but we might later on.
-We then proceed to call Agent.start_link/1, which receives an anonymous function that returns the Agent's initial state.
+We then call Agent.start_link/2 passing an anonymous function that returns the Agent's initial state and the same list of options we received.

 We are keeping a map inside the agent to store our keys and values.
 Getting and putting values on the map is done with the Agent API and the capture operator &, introduced in the Getting Started guide.
 The agent passes its state to the anonymous function via the &1 argument when Agent.get/2 and Agent.update/2 are called.